When a Frenzied Drowning Victim Overpowers His Savior Is There Anything More Tragic? Panic & Anxiety Must Be Controlled

 Understanding it could help us and even enlighten us.
 And, in the case of those who are subject to “Panic Attacks” arm us against those attacks and lift us to more adequately address our daily challenges.

 If you have had panic attacks, they can be perplexing and anxiety producing, simply by experiencing them.
 When they do occur, you will notice those little glands at the top of your kidneys.
 That powerful bodily production called -- "Adrenaline".
-It causes the heart to pump extra blood.
-This extra blood gets pumped into your major muscles to increase your ability to run fast and to increase the strength in your arms.
-Extra blood also floods into the cerebral area to give you heightened where with all to respond to the emergency.
+Extra blood floods into the cerebral area to give you heightened where with all to respond to the emergency.
 Adrenaline is for real actual dangerous events, but alas, we "squirt" it when, many times, it is not actually needed.

 It takes just a few minutes.
 The brain transmits an emergency “noise” and then the body gets fully "adrenalized".
 Extra blood floods your action areas: the arms and legs, and of course, in your head.
-In a five or six minute period, you notice your heart pumping hard and extra blood flowing throughout your body.
 Since these messages can be insistent and helplessly repetitive, mounting in an implacable flood of internal assault; they continue to produce and release additional adrenaline spurts.
 The key is to alter the messages.

 Sometimes there are actual events – arguments, threats to your employment, anger with a threat of danger, or some other situational circumstance which makes you feel uncomfortable.
 OR there can be little relation to normal life.
 THEY JUST ARRIVE LIKE AN UNWANTED GUEST WITH BAD BREATH, AGGRESSION AND SERIOUS MALEVOLENCE.

 A friend close to me used to suffer from them.
 I would help her with what a doctor separately recommended to her.
-I would do deep breathing with her.
-We would do it in a measured way.
-She would try to gasp (almost as if she was drowning in air).
-We slowed her down, got her to exhale slowly.
-This had a marvelous effect in simply gaining control of her physical mechanism.
+(Deep Breathing) This had a marvelous effect in simply gaining control of her physical mechanism.
 With adrenaline coursing through her it was truly helpful in arresting this out of control process.
 The oxygen flooding into her system had a salubrious effect.

 A Programmed Positive Self Designed Statement